How Can I Get a Pro Bono Lawyer in New South Wales?

 These criticisms over the lack of federal government funding allocated to legal aid are nothing new.
 And what it means is that the Legal Aid NSW criteria applying to cases it takes on have grown increasingly restrictive over the last decade.

 But, for those who do fall between the cracks in the NSW legal system, there is a third option.
-And that’s pro bono schemes.
+And that’s the pro bono scheme.
 Pro bono work involves lawyers providing their services free of charge or at dramatically reduced rates.
 And it’s an essential part of the Australian legal system.

-For disadvantaged people seeking pro bono legal assistance there are three main avenues they can take: court-based schemes, programs carried out by professional legal bodies, and community legal centres.
+For disadvantaged people seeking pro bono legal assistance there are three main avenues they can take:

 Gratis from the courts

 A number of courts run their own pro bono schemes.
-Under the provisions of regulation 7.36 of the Uniform Civil Procedure Rules 2005, if a court believes it’s in the “interests of the administration of justice”, a litigant can be referred to a Pro Bono Panel barrister or solicitor for legal assistance.
+Under the provisions of regulation 7.36 of the Uniform Civil Procedure Rules 2005 (NSW), if a court believes it’s in the “interests of the administration of justice”, a litigant can be referred to a Pro Bono Panel barrister or solicitor for legal assistance.

 Pro bono solicitors

-The Law Society of NSW represents the interests of the almost 30,000 solicitors in this state.
+The Law Society of NSW represents the interests of the almost 33,000 solicitors in this state.
 And the professional association operates its own Pro Bono Scheme.
 The society can put eligible people in contact with law firms that are willing to provide their services for free or at reduced rates.

 Barristers on the house